Mattress for Side Sleepers

 Gel memory foam mattresses are designed to offer the benefits of traditional memory foam mattresses with an added cooling effect.
 There are three main ways that manufacturers create gel memory foam mattresses: by adding gel beads, swirling liquid gel, or adding gel on top of the memory foam layer.

-The gel helps to dissipate heat, making it a good option for people who tend to sleep hot.
+The gel helps dissipate heat, making it a good option for people who tend to sleep hot.
 Gel memory foam mattresses also retain the body-conforming and pressure-relieving properties of traditional memory foam.
-This makes them a good option for side sleepers, as they can help to relieve pain in the hips and shoulders.
+This makes them a good option for side sleepers, as they can help relieve pain in the hips and shoulders.

 Well, what goes into the cooling gel is still a top secret by manufacturers.
 Some of them use chemicals known as "phase-changing materials," which start out solid at normal room temperature and then melt due to body heat, while others use thermal gels that absorb body heat to reduce temperature.
 Some people say that the cooling effect of gel memory foam mattresses may only be temporary.
 Once the PCM (phase change material) changes from solid to liquid, the heat remains trapped in the mattress.

 The cooling capabilities of a gel memory foam mattress may vary.
-And its efficiency is greatly dependent on the mattress structure and how hot the sleeper becomes at night.
+Its efficiency is greatly dependent on the mattress structure and how hot the sleeper becomes at night.
 Experts in the mattress industry say that the gel memory foam in a hybrid mattress performs way better than in an all-foam mattress.
 This is mainly due to the fact the layer of coils in the hybrid makes the mattress more breathable.
 In all-foam mattresses, factors like breathability, heat retention, and even the type of mattress cover material used influence how well the gel memory foam works.

 4. Hybrid mattresses